Interstate Oil and Gas Compact Commission: Transparency and accountability

-The IOGCC is governed by the compact and several bylaws.
+Several bylaws govern the IOGCC.
 The compact did not provide for any resources to support IOGCC; a later bylaw stipulated that its expenses would be paid "from voluntary contributions from the member states and other sources of revenue approved by the Commission".
-These sources, which include federal grants, have proved to be enough to allow the commission to function.
+These sources, including federal grants, have been sufficient to allow the commission to function.
 IOGCC uses an Oklahoma government email address and domain but it is not a state, not a federal agency and does not have to register to lobby the federal government.
-A plethora of information is available but relatively little of it has come directly from the organization itself.
-IOGCC claims an exemption from the Open Public Records Act and has removed a provision within its by-laws that formerly said its records are open to the public.
+A plethora of information is available, but relatively little of it has come directly from the organization itself.
+In its early years, the commission's meetings were praised for their openness.
+The Commission's origin in an interstate compact exempts it from disclosure rules that would otherwise apply to lobbying activities.
+IOGCC now claims an exemption from the Open Public Records Act and has removed a provision within its bylaws that formerly said its records are open to the public.

 Activities

 To identify best practices, IOGCC surveys member states and assesses their activities.
-It catalogues innovative programs and shares the information with states, and it hosts biannual meetings that draw together representatives from the government, the oil industry and environmentalists.
+It catalogues innovative programs, shares this information with states, and hosts biannual meetings that bring together representatives from government, the oil industry, and environmentalists.

+Policy

 IOGCC is an advocate for states' rights, arguing that state regulation is more effective than "one size fits all" federal regulation.
 As well as creating reports, it creates model statutes as a guide for legislation by states.
+From 1935 to at least 1957, the commission's legal committee was credited with leading development of [oil and gas] conservation law in the United States.
+In 1978, the Department of Justice called for the commission to be disbanded because of the extent to which its activities had shifted toward advocacy.

-Issues that IOGCC has worked on include national energy policy, carbon sequestration, environmental stewardship, hydraulic fracturing and produced water.
+Issues that IOGCC has worked on include national energy policy, carbon sequestration, environmental stewardship, hydraulic fracturing ("fracking") and produced water.
+In 2005, the organization claimed credit for the so-called Halliburton Loophole, which exempted hydraulic fracturing from the Energy Policy Act.